Strategyproof Facility Location with Prediction: Minimizing the Maximum Cost: Introduction

 \paragraph{Learning-augmented Mechanism Design.} The learning-augmented, or algorithms-with-predictions paradigm \cite{mitzenmacher2022algorithms}, enriches traditional results by integrating machine-learned predictions into the algorithmic design.
 Most research in this area has concentrated on online optimization, but learning-augmented mechanism design has recently emerged through the initial works of Agrawal et al. \cite{agrawal2022learning} and Xu and Lu \cite{DBLP:conf/ijcai/XuL22}.
 Focusing on mechanism design for facility location, Agrawal et al. introduced mechanisms that leverage predictions to balance between consistency and robustness, providing approximation guarantees as a function of prediction error.

 Subsequent works have considered other settings of learning-augmented mechanism design for facility location.
 Barak et al. \cite{DBLP:conf/nips/Barak0T24} considered prediction models where most agents' locations are well-predicted but with a few arbitrary outliers.
-Chen et al. \cite{DBLP:journals/corr/abs-2410-07497} studied the price of anarchy in the game induced by a mechanism called \textit{Harmonic} in general metric spaces.
+Chen et al. \cite{DBLP:journals/corr/abs-2410-07497} studied the price of anarchy in the game induced by a mechanism called \textit{Harmonic} in general metric spaces. \cite{nips2025envy} discussed the learning-augmented mechanisms for envy ratio.
 The variant of obnoxious facility location—where agents prefer the facility as far away as possible—has been investigated by Istrate and Bonchis \cite{DBLP:journals/corr/abs-2212-09521} and Fang et al. \cite{DBLP:conf/tamc/FangFLN24} under learning-augmented mechanism design.
 Christodoulou et al. \cite{DBLP:conf/nips/000SV24} introduced the notion of \emph{quality of recommendation} as an alternative performance metric.
 Balkanski et al. \cite{balkanski2024randomized} explored randomized mechanisms and examined how different types of predictions impact robustness and consistency, particularly for the maximum cost.

-{Compared with existing works on the learning-augmented mechanism design for facility location problems, to our knowledge, our work is the first to provide a complete characterization for SP mechanisms with acceptable performance guarantees, and is the first to consider the $l_2^p$ spaces.
-In addition, while most existing studies focus on the strategyproofness of mechanisms, we provide a deeper understanding and analysis on the (strong) group strategyproofness.}
+Compared to existing work on learning-augmented mechanism design for facility location, to the best of our knowledge, our paper is the first to provide a complete characterization of SP mechanisms with acceptable performance guarantees, and the first to consider \(\ell_2^p\) spaces.
+Moreover, whereas most prior studies focus only on individual strategyproofness, we offer a deeper analysis of (strong) group strategyproofness.